Need to know

-Some sources estimate that today's young people are in danger of being the first generation in memory to have lower living standards than their parents.
+This came after a 2019 report by the Grattan Institute think tank warned that the current youth cohort is in danger of being the first generation in memory to have a lower standard of living than that of their parents.

-So it's little wonder that for many young Australians, finding the spare funds to invest in their future can be challenging.
+So it's little wonder that for many young Australians, finding the spare funds to make substantial investments in their future can be challenging.

 Micro-investing apps, such as Raiz, may offer a solution.
 But how do they work, and are there any risks?